 POV is a solo performance wherein a child makes a documentary film live on stage, with two different unrehearsed adult actors performing reenactments under her direction to create each show.
 Each performance entails a new interpretation of parenthood being laid bare via their collaboration with the child performer within the show.

-★★★★ “Featuring 36 unrehearsed actors, the latest mash-up of theatre and film from re:group performance collective is a hilarious and profound family portrait.”
+★★★★ “The latest mash-up of theatre and film from re:group performance collective is a hilarious and profound family portrait.”

 A kid with a camera.
 Two adults.
 No rehearsal.

-Each night of the latest docudrama experiment from re:group performance collective, two new unrehearsed adult actors join a young performer onstage.
-Through her direction, they are led through reenacted scenes, negotiating difficult questions about family, agency, mental health and how we speak to children.
+In each performance of this latest docudrama experiment from re:group performance collective, two new, unrehearsed adult actors join a young performer onstage.
+As she guides them to re-enact her personal experiences, these brave (or foolhardy) performers discover the story on the night, negotiating difficult questions about parenting, agency, mental health and how we speak to children.

 POV begins long before the audience arrives on the night of performance.
 In advance of the season, the most exciting actors the host location has to offer are contacted and cast.
 They know almost nothing of what the show will be.
 Only that they must have a Working With Children’s Check and arrive at the theatre an hour beforehand.
 48 hours before their slot, they receive an email asking them to do some simple preparation, ACTOR 1 must prepare a Werner Herzog impersonation, while ACTOR 2 must do general research into Bipolar Affective Disorder.
 On the night, they are met in the foyer by the chaperone and their experience begins.